ilisparrow/ros2bag_manager/README.md

    - Click topics to select/deselect (chips turn green)
    - Empty selection = record all topics
    - Click the red "Record" button to start
+   - Button changes to "Recording..." with pulsing dot
+   - Stop button appears during recording

+## Mobile Usage

+On mobile devices (≤768px width):
+- **Default view**: Full-screen recording interface for easy access
+- **Burger menu (☰)**: Tap the floating button to access bag list
+- **Select a bag**: Tap to open bag details from the right
+- **Close panels**: Tap the "Close" button or tap outside the panel

 ## Features in Detail